 Skip to main content

 Copy .env.example to .env before starting the server.
-CinePro Core will not start without a valid TMDB_API_KEY.
+CinePro Core requires a valid TMDB_API_KEY to resolve metadata and start correctly.

 Required vs optional